vintlang/vintlang/repl/docs/en/bool.md

 result = (a < b) && (b < c)

 kama (result) {
-    andika("Both conditions are true")
+    print("Both conditions are true")
 } sivyo {
-    andika("At least one condition is false")
+    print("At least one condition is false")
 }
 // Output: "Both conditions are true"
 ```